 How the NZ ETS work fits in with the Zero Carbon Bill

 We are progressing with work on strengthening and improving the operation of the NZ ETS.
 We are focused on:

 - how best to implement the in-principle decisions made by the Government in July 2017.
-For further information see in-principle decisions.

 - advice on a package of forestry accounting and operational improvements, any future phase-out of free allocation and other operational and technical matters.
 Information on this work is available here.